3VLINC/meeemor/README.md

 While NFT artists can easily become famous, meme creators are often overlooked, dismissed and undervalued.

-Meeemor is an app that build on POAP.
+Meeemor is an app that is built on POAP.

 # Challenges